matchmore/tech-blog/20180403/README.md

 I have divided this tutorial in two blog posts:

-1. Build the User Interface (UI) needed for this project.
+**1. Build the User Interface (UI) needed for this project (this post).**

-2. Incorporate Matchmore to make geomatching and color surroundings devices screen.
+2. Incorporate Matchmore to create geomatching and put color on the screen of surrounding devices.

 ## Requirements